 • Discounted Cost: equivalent to lineItem/NetUnblendedCost

 • Discounted Amortized Cost: a combination of lineItem/NetUnblendedCost, reservation/NetEffectiveCost, and savingsPlan/NetSavingsPlanEffectiveCost.
-In some cases this may also include additional discounts not reflected in lineItem/NetUnblendedCost
+In some cases, Discounted Amortized Cost may also include additional discounts not reflected in lineItem/NetUnblendedCost

 • Invoiced Amortized Cost: a combination of lineItem/NetUnblendedCost, reservation/NetRecurringFeeForUsage, and the recurring portion of savingsPlan/NetSavingsPlanEffectiveCost.
 The recurring portion of the SP cost is determined from savingsPlan/NetAmortizedUpfrontCommitmentForBillingPeriod and savingsPlan/NetRecurringCommitmentForBillingPeriod.
-In some cases this may also include additional discounts not reflected in lineItem/NetUnblendedCost
+In some cases, Invoiced Amortized Cost may also include additional discounts not reflected in lineItem/NetUnblendedCost

 • On-Demand Cost: pricing/publicOnDemandCost for any line item that matches the Real Cost filter (usage types, excluding Support).
 For all other cases, or if the pricing/publicOnDemandCost is NULL or 0, then lineItem/UnblendedCost.